qinezh/vscode-gitlink/README.md

 upstream        git@github.com:upstream/vscode-gitlink.git (push)
 ```

-And the sample settings.json could be:
+And the sample `settings.json` could be like:
 ```json
 {
     "gitlink.defaultRemote": "upsteam"